PolymerLabs/arcs/shell/docs/glossary.md

 ## **Strategizer** ![Internal](images/internal.png)

 The strategizer represents a lot of the guts of Arcs and is where the "magic" happens.
-The strategizer reacts to changes in the context (new Arc, view changes, removed slots, …) and generates assistive recipes that are suggested and shown to the user.
+The strategizer reacts to changes in the context (new Arc, handle changes, removed slots, …) and generates assistive recipes that are suggested and shown to the user.

 E.g., the strategizer notices that you're approaching a train station and knows you're likely traveling from San Francisco to Berkeley (given past Arcs at that time of day).
 The strategizer may evaluate dozens of possible recipes for you in the background and eventually come up with and display two suggestions: "display BART schedule to Berkeley" and "purchase BART ticket to Berkeley with Android Pay".
 Picking one of these suggestions will cause the plan and recipe to be updated in the current Arc and will spawn the particles.